SandraParriaud/Phototouch/README.md

 ### Capture an image by touching each other
->Software used : Processing
+Software used : Processing
->(This code works for capturing one picture when two people touch each other)
+`<addr>`(This code works for capturing one picture when two people touch each other)

 First, you have to install a library called IPCapture.
 To do so, go in sketch/import a library/add a library, serach for IPCapture and click on "install".
 ![](https://github.com/SandraParriaud/Phototouch/blob/master/images/import_library.png)